-National statistics show that homelessness has increased consecutively over the past six years and we have continued to see that rise across Stevenage and North Hertfordshire.
 The requirement to access emergency temporary accommodation is still very much the need and with the economic climate experienced at present, these figures are unfortunately like to continue to increase.
-There have been a total of 774 referrals for both projects and our cold weather provision was accessed by 46 people.
+There have been a total of 622 referrals for both projects.

-We continue to provide the operational management of the 17 bed hostel in Hitchin and are actively working with other partners to be able to provide a new purpose-built hostel in North Herts due to the current building not being fit for purpose.
+We continue to provide the operational management of the 16 bed hostel in Hitchin and are actively working with other partners to be able to provide a new purpose-built hostel in North Herts due to the current building not being fit for purpose.
 We have identified a suitable site that would provide a new hostel mirroring the Stevenage hostel as well as providing second and third stage accommodation and are working hard with other interested parties to achieve this goal.

 Positive client move on remains a high priority for Stevenage Haven as we recognise the need for clients to access suitable move on accommodation for the opportunity to succeed living as independent and secure a decent lifestyle as possible.
-Our Floating Support team continues to focus on providing the essential transition to support to the clients from leaving the hostels to supporting them to sustain their own independent tenancies.
+Our Floating Support team continues to focus on providing the essential transition to support the clients from leaving the hostels to supporting them to sustain their own independent tenancies.
 They also work with the valuable few landlords in Stevenage and North Herts willing to provide private let accommodation to those who are on benefits.
-The team supports clients in independent accommodation, including our own move on accommodation which consists of 14 units.
-Our planned move on this year has been 88.7% for Stevenage and 82.8% for Hitchin which exceeds the expectation of 79% planned move on by Hertfordshire County Council.